Selecting Your First Musical Instrument|Electric Guitar

 Pin for attaching a strap (shoulder strap).

-Now, have you found the guitar you've been looking for?
+Now, this is it!
 Have you found the guitar you are looking for?
 Now all that's left isGo to store!It's a good idea.

-The staff is friendly and will listen to anything you have to say about your situation and preferences.
+The staff are all friendly and will listen to anything you have to say about your situation and preferences.
 Please feel free to talk to them.

 If you are far away, please visit this site and tour around.♪